stlab/better-code/better-code/src/chapter-3-errors.md

 *un*detected bug in unsafe code… or a person can trip over the power cord, or the operating system itself could detect an internal bug, causing a “kernel panic” that restarts the hardware.
-Software should be designed so that sudden termination is not catastrophic.
+Software should be designed so that sudden termination is not catastrophic for its users.

 In fact, it's often possible to make restarting the app a completely seamless experience.
-On an iPhone or iPad, for example, to save battery and keep foreground apps responsive, the OS may kill your process any time it's in the background, but will make it look to the user like it's still running.
+On an iPhone or iPad, for example, to save battery and keep foreground apps responsive, the operating system may kill your process any time it's in the background, but the user can still “switch back” to the app.
 When the user switches back, every app is supposed to complete the illusion by coming back up in the same state it was killed in.
-Non-catastrophic early termination is something you can and should design into your system. [^techniques] When you accept that sudden termination is part of *every* program's reality, it is easier to accept it as a response to bug detection, and to mitigate the effects.
+So non-catastrophic early termination is something you *can and should* design into your system. [^techniques] When you accept that sudden termination is part of *every* program's reality, it is easier to accept it as a response to bug detection, and to mitigate the effects.